Stratford Tony

-Stratford Tony, also spelt Stratford Toney, formerly known as Stratford St Anthony and Toney Stratford, is a small village and civil parish in southern Wiltshire, England.
+Stratford Tony, also spelt Stratford Toney, formerly known as Stratford St Anthony and Toney Stratford, is a village and civil parish in southern Wiltshire, England.
 It lies on the River Ebble and is about 4 mi southwest of Salisbury.
+In 2011 the parish had a population of 55.

 Geography

 The parish is narrow in the east–west direction.
 To the south it extends onto high chalk downland, which is crossed by the A354 Salisbury-Weymouth road.
 In the north the parish boundary is the Shaftesbury Drove; now a byway, this was formerly used to drive cattle and other livestock from Shaftesbury to markets at Salisbury and beyond.
 Salisbury Racecourse is just over the boundary, and some of its facilities are in the parish.

 Stratford Toney Down, south of the village, is a Site of Special Scientific Interest for its botanically rich chalk grassland.

 History

 After the Norman Conquest, the Chalke Valley was divided into eight manors which were granted to new Norman lords.
 The Domesday survey in 1086 recorded an estate at Stradford with 28 households and two mills, held by Earl Aubrey of Coucy.

 The National Gazetteer (1868) said of the parish:

 STRATFORD TONY (or Stratford St. Anthony), a parish in the hundred of Cowden, county Wilts, 4 miles S. W. of Salisbury, its post town.
 The village is situated on a branch of the river Avon, and about a mile W. of the road from Salisbury to Dorchester, near the line of the ancient Icknield Street.
 It formerly belonged to the Wests.
 The living is a rectory in the diocese of Sarum, value £393, in the patronage of Corpus Christi College, Oxford.
 The church is old, and dedicated to St. Mary.
 There is a parochial school.
 John Bampton, founder of the Bampton Lectures, was once rector of this parish.

 The area of the parish was reduced in 1885 when land was transferred to Britford, Coombe Bissett, and Homington parishes.

 Stratford Tony House, west of the church, has a 17th-century core behind a five-bay front of c.1730.
 Nearby is a timber-framed barn from the late 18th century.
 Towards the north end of the village, the manor house carries a date of 1833; it was built for George Purefoy-Jervoise (1770–1847), landowner and member of parliament.

 The population of the parish peaked at around 165 in the 1860s and has declined since then.